Sapna and our follow-your-passion paper work were mentioned in the New York Times, "Word of the Day: forsake".

 Oliver Siy, Adriana Germano, and Amanda Montoya wrote a blog on the unexpected downsides of the follow-your-passion advice in the SPSP Character & Context Blog, "Career Advice to "Follow Your Passions" Has a Paradoxical Downside".

-Sapna and our follow-your-passion paper was featured and summarized in the New York Times, "Is Following Your Work Passion Overrated?".
+Sapna and our follow-your-passion paper were featured and summarized in the New York Times, "Is Following Your Work Passion Overrated?".

 Our follow-your-passion paper was featured on MSNBC, "Is 'follow your passion' good career advice?
 This new study says no".